 - What if 90 percent of your daily traffic is from new visitors that don’t hang around?

-- What if no one’s leaving comments, questions or retweeting your posts?
+- What if no one’s leaving comments, questions, or retweeting your posts?

-And what if the Hippo (Highest paid person in your organisation) is complaining that the business blog that was given the OK earlier this year is failing miserably and due for the axe and your job along with it?
+And what if the Hippo (Highest paid person in your organization) is complaining that the business blog that was given the OK earlier this year is failing miserably and due for the axe and your job along with it?

 Nightmare on B2B Blog Street